gerrit-coder/test/gerrit/README.md

    ./gerrit.sh build
    ```

-   **Note**: This pulls the official `gerritcodereview/gerrit:3.4.1` image from Docker Hub.
+   **Note**: This uses `docker-compose pull` to pull the image specified in `docker-compose.yml` from Docker Hub.
 The image is ready to use and includes all necessary dependencies.

 3. **Start Gerrit**:
    ```bash